top of page

 sometime in your life.

-Tom L. Johnson, the radical reforming Mayor of Cleveland (1901-1909) dedicated the north-west quadrant of Public Square to Free Speech, as in Hyde Park.
-Speeches and meetings there were common in the early part of the century; Anarchist Emma Goldman addressed a large crowd there in 1908.
-Today the site remains the traditional place for rallies and demonstrations in Cleveland, around Mayor Johnson's statue.
+Tom L. Johnson, the radical reforming Mayor of Cleveland (1901-1909), dedicated the north-west quadrant of Public Square to Free Speech, as in Hyde Park.
+Speeches and meetings were common in the early part of the century; Anarchist Emma Goldman addressed a large crowd there in 1908.
+Today, the site remains the traditional place for rallies and demonstrations in Cleveland, around Mayor Johnson's statue.

 Defend Free Speech